wurdit/ffmpeg/README.md

 `ffmpeg -ss 00:10 -to 00:15 -i video.mp4 -i video-palette.png -filter_complex [0:v][1:v]paletteuse video.gif`

-It's a lot slower than not using a palette, but the results don't look like a GIF from the 90's.
+It's a lot slower than not using a custom palette, but the results don't look like a GIF from the 90's.

 ### Doing it in one step

 If you care, you can do it all in one step and not save the palette to the disk.
 This time, I added spaces to aid readability, so quotes are used.
-This takes the first input's video stream, `[0:v]`, and runs `palettegen` on it and creates a temporary output stream named "pal", which is out palette.
+This takes the first input's video stream, `[0:v]`, and runs `palettegen` on it and creates a temporary output stream named "pal", which is our palette.
 Then the video and "pal" are sent to `peletteuse`.
 This results in an identical GIF as above.

-`ffmpeg -ss 00:10 -to 00:15 -i video.mp4 -i video-palette.png -filter_complex "[0:v] palettegen [pal]; [0:v][pal] paletteuse" one-step-palette.gif`
+`ffmpeg -ss 00:10 -to 00:15 -i video.mp4 -i video-palette.png -filter_complex "[0:v] palettegen [pal]; [0:v][pal] paletteuse" one-step.gif`

+## Cropping the input

+The `crop` filter takes the follwing settings: `width:height:x:y`.
+E.g., `-vf crop=256:256:100:100`.
+This makes a 256x256 px crop that starts 100 pixels in from the left, and 100 pixels down from the top.
+Rather than guessing, grab one screen with ffmpeg, and then use Photoshop or Paint to make your desired selection and find the top-left pixel and size of that selection.
+If you have Photoshop I'll assume you know how to do that using the Info window, so I'll only explain Paint.

+### Grab one frame for reference

+Use `-ss` to seek to the part of the video where you want your GIF to start, then grab one frame as a PNG.
+You don't need `-to` since we are going to specify `-frames:v 1` to limit the output to one frame.
+Even that's not required, but you'll get a warning.

+`ffmpeg -ss 00:10 -i video.mp4 -frames:v 1 frame.png`

+### Using Paint to find crop settings

+1. Open your frame in Paint and zoom out until it fits comfortably in the window.
+    * Zoom into just the section you want for more precise measurements.
+3. Using the Select tool, start drawing a box around the area you want, **but do not let go!**
+4. Look at the numbers circled in red at the bottom of the window: https://i.imgur.com/my0JUFI.png
+    * The first set of numbers is the x,y position of the top-left pixel of your selection.
+    * The second set is the width and height.
+    * If you don't see the first set of numbers, it's because you let go of the mouse in step 2.
+Don't do that.
+5. Get the size of the box *about* the size you want.
+If it's about 580 x 580, but your selection is actually 577 x 579, don't try to make it perfect; it's not important.
+Just note that 580 x 580 is what you want.
+6. Memorize all the numbers before you let go of the mouse then format your `crop` filter.

+In the above example, the size can be rounded to 580 x 580, and the top-left pixel is (477, 301), so our crop command is `crop=580:580:477:301`.
+Super easy!

+I'll make a new frame using this filter:

+`ffmpeg -ss 00:10 -i video.mp4 -vf crop=580:580:477:301 -frames:v 1 cropped-frame.png`

+Result: https://i.imgur.com/6UyWyfb.png Perfect!
+No guesswork involved.